 It is quite possible, however, that courts applying a strict definitional approach to foreseeability will begin finding certain weather events foreseeable that were previously considered unforeseeable.
 We believe this shift is fairly likely, because, in our view, humans tend to mischaracterize risk in predictable ways.
 People tend to overestimate the risk of high-profile, severe or bizarre events, especially when they learn that such an event has recently occurred.
-184 "[H]ighly publicized events are likely to lead people to be exceedingly fearful of statistically small risks."
-185 Conversely, we often underestimate risks "when certain risks, not easily accessible, seem invisible."
-186 For example, studies have shown that sales of flood or earthquake insurance rise sharply after a flood or earthquake, and then diminish steadily until the next major event.
-187 While the actual risk of a flood or earthquake remained constant through that entire period, people's assessment of the risk of a flood or earthquake increased dramatically.
+[185] "[H]ighly publicized events are likely to lead people to be exceedingly fearful of statistically small risks."
+[186] Conversely, we often underestimate risks "when certain risks, not easily accessible, seem invisible."
+[187] For example, studies have shown that sales of flood or earthquake insurance rise sharply after a flood or earthquake, and then diminish steadily until the next major event.
+[188] While the actual risk of a flood or earthquake remained constant through that entire period, people's assessment of the risk of a flood or earthquake increased dramatically.

 Given the media's focus on major weather events as a significant category of news reporting, catastrophic but extremely rare events are frequently brought to public attention.
-This repeated focus on major weather events-such as hurricanes, floods, droughts and heat waves-could lead courts to overestimate the risk of these major weather events, transforming them into "foreseeable" events.
+This repeated focus on major weather events - such as hurricanes, floods, droughts and heat waves - could lead courts to overestimate the risk of these major weather events, transforming them into "foreseeable" events.
 These courts may also overemphasize the effect of climate change.
-Although precipitation and temperature are increasing, they are increasing at a fairly small incremental amount.
-The tendency to overemphasize the likelihood of catastrophic events or the rate of climate change, combined with extensive reporting on climate change, increases the possibility that courts will deem a catastrophic weather event foreseeable, even when it is still very unlikely.